-4For example, over half of a recent national sample of household heads and their spouses agreed with the statement, "Modern medicine can cure most any illness."
+4 For example, over half of a recent national sample of household heads and their spouses agreed with the statement, "Modern medicine can cure most any illness."
 Unpublished data, Center for Health Administration Studies, University of Chicago.

-5Three-quarters of the heads of families in the United States in 1971 agreed with the statement, "There is a crisis in health care in the United States" (Andersen et al., 1972: 45).
+5 Three-quarters of the heads of families in the United States in 1971 agreed with the statement, "There is a crisis in health care in the United States" (Andersen et al., 1972: 45).

-6For one view of the government role, see Fox (1972).
-Nongovernmental interest in utilization studies is exemplified by the recent statement of the Milbank Memorial Fund (1972), the highly respected, nonprofit corporation which for almost 70 years has supported a "diversity of programs and activities within the field of health and has chosen successive areas of concentration in response to the continually shifting patterns of the growth of knowledge, the emergence of new problems and public needs, the changing potentials for significant advances and the availability of resources... the fund will concentrate its efforts upon the exploration of more effective utilization of health services by consumers, with particular emphasis upon the acquisition and application of knowledge about the accessibility and acceptability of such services to consumers."
+6 For one view of the government role, see Fox (1972).
+Nongovernmental interest in utilization studies is exemplified by the recent statement of the Milbank Memorial Fund (1972), the highly respected, nonprofit corporation which for almost 70 years has supported a "diversity of programs and activities within the field of health and has chosen successive areas of concentration in response to the continually shifting patterns of the growth of knowledge, the emergence of new problems and public needs, the changing potentials for significant advances and the availability of resources . . . the fund will concentrate its efforts upon the exploration of more effective utilization of health services by consumers, with particular emphasis upon the of the model components is presented for the different types of services.
+Finally, a method for evaluating the utility of various individual determinants of health services utilization used in the framework for achieving a situation of equitable distribution of health services in the United States is presented.